MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-comment.md

 ### Add a general comment to a dashboard or report
 The process for adding comments to a dashboard or report is similar.
 In this example, we're using a dashboard.

-1. Open a Power BI dashboard or report and select the **Comments** icon.
+1. Open a Power BI dashboard or report and select the **Comment** icon.
 This opens the Comments dialog.

     ![comments icon on menu bar](media/end-user-comment/power-bi-comment-icon.png)